rogerboesch/playground/README.md

 # Playground
-This project allows to execute and test games on Windows, macOS and Linux
+This project allows to execute and test **PiTrex** games on Windows, macOS and Linux

 # Setup